-After our fabulous week in Chicago, Hammond was a disappointment.
+After our fabulous week in Chicago, Hammond was a huge disappointment.
 The marina is vast, and the water was shut off the day we arrived.
 The long walk to anywhere wasn’t a problem, as there really isn’t anywhere to go in Hammond.
 The marina is behind a casino that has seen better days, smelled of smoke, and had no real dining options that were worth the walk.
 They are also in the middle of a huge construction project to expand and heighten their sea wall.
 It was extremely loud, and they started work VERY early in the morning.

 We were thrilled that our friend Zyg/Domino was there, and he kindly took Nancy to Walmart for provisioning in his rental car, and his company is always enjoyable!
 We also enjoyed docktails one evening aboard Misty, with the crews of Thunderbolt, Drifters, No Schedule, Velsignet and Yots of Fun, and enjoyed a couple of pretty sunrises and sunsets, despite the disappointing backdrop!

 Weather unfortunately kept some of us in Hammond for an extra day, but we were in good company with the crews of No Schedule, Yots of Fun, Thunderbolt, Velsignet, Domino, Columba and Drifters.
 Ed aboard Yots of Fun led our team down the rivers, coordinating our travel with the barges and locks along the way.
-He was great, and the added treat was that Ed sounds EXACTLY like the actor Sam Shepherd.
+He was great, and the added treat was that Ed sounds EXACTLY like actor Sam Elliot.
 Not a bad voice to hear repeatedly on the VHF!
 Thanks, Ed, you were awesome!

 We left Hammond at just before 7:30 in the morning and headed to the Calumet River towards the Thomas J. O’Brien Lock, only 7 miles down the river.